FBR to go after 100 big tax defaulters

 He also informed media persons that the prime minister has urged ministries to move towards more technologically-savvy practices and adopt e-communication practices instead of wasting paper for printing agendas and budgets.
 All ministries have been instructed to go paperless in efforts to be an e-government, he said, adding that the ministry for IT had been tasked with implementing this initiative and will give a presentation in two weeks' time regarding the same.

-Lt Gen Moazzam Ajaz, Quarter-Master General, made a detailed presentation on army’s experience in catering to housing needs of its personnel.
-He also offered army’s expertise and assistance in implementing the five million housing project.
+Lt Gen Moazzam Ajaz, Quarter-Master General, made a detailed presentation on Army’s experience in catering to housing needs of its personnel.
+He also offered Army’s expertise and assistance in implementing the 05 million housing project.
 The prime minister said that besides utilising expertise of both the public and the private sector, successful financial models including that of Akhuwwat would be replicated to ensure success and affordability.
-The prime minister directed the Task Force to expedite finalisation of the plan, including the legislative framework, for its consideration by the provincial and the federal government.
+The prime minister directed the Task Force to expedite finalisation of the plan including the legislative framework for its consideration by the provincial and the federal government.

 Comments